 Family faculty are programs to interact with future professionals, and include:

 Medical Education Project.
 Third-Year Medical Students participate in a 3-session seminar.
 The second session is a home visit with families.
 The purpose is to teach principles of family -centered care and to provide a family’s perspective on healthcare.
 Families are needed throughout the year.
 The student calls the assigned family to arrange a mutually convenient time to meet for about 2 hours.
 Brief feedback form is sent to Vermont Family Network. $50 stipend.
+Watch a video clip about this Project.

 Professionalism, Communication, Reflection (PCR) class.
 First-Year Medical Students meet in groups of eight with a faculty member and a parent for an introduction to family-centered care.
 Meeting 4-5:30 early in the fall semester, a brief orientation and follow-up are included.
 Parents share their family’s experience of having a child with special needs, and their perceptions of healthcare for 45 minutes.
 UVM Medical Education Building. $50 stipend.